Dundric/AcademiaGPT/README.md

 ```

 ## Test dataset
-This repo uses a [Constitution of USA ](https://constitutioncenter.org/media/files/constitution.pdf) as an example.
+This repo uses Academic Nuclear Documents as an example.

 ## Instructions for ingesting your own dataset